-Currently, Signal runs its operations on the loan from its parent company Signal Technology Foundation.
-Brian is an Executive Chairman & CEO for the Signal Private Messenger app and has given a $50 million loan at 0% interest until 2064.
+Currently, Signal runs its operations on a loan from its parent company Signal Technology Foundation.
+Brian is an Executive Chairman & CEO of the Signal Private Messenger app and has been given a $50 million loan at 0% interest until 2064.

 What are the future revenue sources for Signal?

 If Signal continues to stick to its plan, it would not generate any revenues without explicitly asking its users to pay up for add-ons.

 The company could adopt a business model similar to Discord where the revenue is generated from non-essential cosmetic features.